 Rent a scooter and head north our of Hoi An on Hai Bà Trưng street for about 5 km until you reach An Bang beach.
 Park your bike at any one of the restaurants where you're required to buy a drink for the owner to "watch" your bike.
 But it's a good idea to get a water, because the beach is hot.

-You can lounge there all day either with a in the sand or in a lounge chair that you can rent.
+You can lounge there all day either in the sand or in a lounge chair that you can rent.
 There are plenty of restaurants around so you won't go hungry.

 2. Get something tailor-made!